-If you were to add the current prime rate to 6.5%, the interest rate on a $50,000 loan would not exceed 9.75%.
+If you add the current prime rate to 6.5%, the interest rate on a $50,000 loan would not exceed 9.75%.
 Visit the Federal Reserve website to find updated daily prime rates.

 SBA Express business funding can be used for revolving lines of credit or term loans.
-Express and Export Express term lengths will be determined by what you are using the funding for, the expected life of the collateral you may put up and your ability to repay the loan.
+Express and Export Express term lengths will be determined by what you are using the funding for, the expected life of the collateral you offer and your ability to repay the loan.

 - Real estate loans: Up to 25 years